All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 17+ 2.4 mg (optional) Continue maximum dose Long-term maintenance

 Both medications require subcutaneous injection using pre-filled pens with 32-gauge needles.
 Injection sites include the thigh, abdomen, or upper arm, with rotation recommended to prevent lipodystrophy.
-The medications can be administered at any time of day, with or without food, but maintaining consistent timing helps optimize therapeutic levels and reduces the likelihood of missed doses.
+The medications can be administered at any time of day, with or without food, but maintaining consistent timing helps improve therapeutic levels and reduces the likelihood of missed doses.

 Storage requirements are identical for both therapies: refrigeration at 36-46°F (2-8°C) before first use, then room temperature storage up to 86°F (30°C) for maximum 56 days.
 Patients should avoid freezing, direct sunlight, or extreme temperatures that could degrade the protein structure and reduce efficacy.
 Proper storage becomes particularly important for patients traveling or living in areas with temperature extremes.